The source code concept is fundamental to the definition of an “Open Source Software”, what is and what is not.

 #5: More Stability:

-Open Source Softwares provide employment opportunities to programmers.
+Open Source Software provide employment opportunities to programmers.
 Programmers offer their services to users in need of support, installation, general use, and help services.

-The community of programmers formed under the open software also provides a resource where they can get employed to work on other projects.
+The community of programmers formed under the open source also provides a resource where they can get employed to work on other open source projects.

 If you are working on a very important project with long-term ramifications, then these Open Softwares may be preferable to you.